CM points on Shimura curves via QM-equivariant isogeny volcanoes: QM-equivariant isogeny volcanoes

 Because a QM structure $\iota$ determines a unique principal polarization, we have dual edges via dual isogenies as in the elliptic curve case.
 As long as the source vertex $v_1$ corresponds to an isomorphism class $[(A,\iota)]$ having only the single non-trivial automorphism $[-1]$, we obtain a bijection between the edges from $v_1$ to $v_2$ and those from $v_2$ to $v_1$; in this case, outward edges from $v_1$ are in bijective correspondence with QM-stable subgroups of $A_1[\ell]$ of order $\ell^2$.
-This occurs unless $[(A,\iota)]$ has CM by discriminant $\Delta = -3$ or $\Delta = -4$.
+This occurs precisely when $[(A,\iota)]$ does not have CM by discriminant $\Delta = -3$ or $\Delta = -4$.